Well-Managed Needs in CHC: What the Law Says

 The Well-Managed Needs Principle Is Not a Technicality

 Families are spending hundreds of thousands of pounds on care the NHS was legally required to fund.
-With the CHC eligibility conversion rate at 17% and still falling — and regional variation running from 7.3% to 42.5% across ICBs — the well-managed needs argument is one of the primary mechanisms by which legitimate claims are wrongly refused.
+With the CHC eligibility conversion rate at 17% and still falling — and the number of adults found eligible varying almost five-fold between ICBs, from 20 to 95 per 50,000 adults — the well-managed needs argument is one of the primary mechanisms by which legitimate claims are wrongly refused.
 It's not a niche legal technicality.
 It's the core of what's going wrong.
 The downstream cost is now measurable: 73% of council adult social care directors attribute their record £774m 2024-25 overspends to tightened NHS CHC eligibility (ADASS, July 2025) — the same threshold tightening that the well-managed needs trap drives at the assessment level.

 The 2022 National Framework is unambiguous.
 Paragraphs 162–163 say, in plain English, that well-managed needs are still needs.
 The assessment cannot marginalise them.
 If your family member has been refused CHC and the rationale references stability, control, or absence of incidents, you have firm legal grounds — and a specific paragraph to cite.

 Push back.
-The framework supports you.
+The framework supports you — and our free MDT evidence mapping template has a dedicated Well-Managed Flag column, so the point gets raised in the room rather than only at appeal.
 For the full process of how CHC is assessed and appealed, see our NHS Continuing Healthcare guide.

 This article is based on the NHS National Framework for Continuing Healthcare and NHS-funded Nursing Care (revised July 2022, corrected July 2023), the Coughlan judgment ([1999] EWCA Civ 1871), Nuffield Trust analysis (2024), NHS Digital quarterly CHC statistics, and the PHSO's 2021 report on Continuing Healthcare.
 It does not constitute legal advice.
 Content was last reviewed in May 2026 and has been reviewed by legal professionals and social care professionals.